-O’Sullivan was born Raymond Edward O’Sullivan on
+O’Sullivan was born Raymond Edward O’Sullivan on 1st December 1946 in

 finishing college, Gilbert moved to London in 1967 to try and further his

 musical career.
 After playing some tapes to some CBS executives,

 Gilbert signed a five year publishing contract which called for one single a

 in 1967 and "What Can I Do"/"You" in 1968.

 Gilbert was disappointed that he was not allowed any input into the arranging or

 production of the singles.
 Neither single did well.
 Disillusioned with CBS,

 Gilbert signed with the Major Minor label and released "I Wish I Could

 came to the attention of BBC Radio 1 disc jockey, John Peel, who gave him a